Winter warmers: 10 of the best men’s scarves

 Very much in the same groove as Retro Clasico and Savile Rogue, they are old school football scarves in various club colours – and some with club badges too.
 Which ones?
 Too many to mention.
 But there’s every chance your club’s colours are there.

 The difference is that these are acrylic rather than wool and as such, come in much cheaper than the premium scarves.
 How cheap?
-Less than £10 for most of the range here.
+Less than £10 (around £8.99) for most of the range here.
 Might be worth a punt at that price.

 Find out more at the Amazon website